-• Demonstrate a broad-based knowledge of all the major areas of psychology required for pursuing further graduate study in psychology or for employment using the skills acquired during their program of study.

-- Explain the concepts and methodologies of conducting research in psychology and be able to apply those principles in conducting research. - Apply the basic principles of human and animal learning to analyses of behavior as well as describe the current research findings in human cognition and language. - Demonstrate mastery of the basic functioning and role of human biological systems in the production and regulation of behavior as well as the current research findings regarding the processing and organization of sensory information in perception. - Trace human physical, cognitive, personality and social development from conception to death. - Identify the social psychological processes involving the interdependence and interaction of individual behavior and group processes. - Describe the major approaches to understanding human personality and to define abnormal behavior, its symptoms, course and causes.
+- Demonstrate a broad-based knowledge of all the major areas of psychology required for pursuing further graduate study in psychology or for employment using the skills acquired during their program of study. - Explain the concepts and methodologies of conducting research in psychology and be able to apply those principles in conducting research. - Apply the basic principles of human and animal learning to analyses of behavior as well as describe the current research findings in human cognition and language. - Demonstrate mastery of the basic functioning and role of human biological systems in the production and regulation of behavior as well as the current research findings regarding the processing and organization of sensory information in perception. - Trace human physical, cognitive, personality and social development from conception to death. - Identify the social psychological processes involving the interdependence and interaction of individual behavior and group processes. - Describe the major approaches to understanding human personality and to define abnormal behavior, its symptoms, course and causes.

 Entering the Bachelor of Arts with a major in Psychology program assures that the student will be exposed to the broad spectrum of subfields of psychology.
 The student must obtain a grade of "C" or better in all courses taken for major credit.
 Students who pursue the psychology major must either elect a minor (with a minimum of 18 hours) or complete 12 hours of cognate courses.
+To qualify for graduation, a student must meet General Education requirements and Psychology requirements as outlined in I-V below.